 - Whooping Cough

-- Q To where can bacterial throat infections spread?
+- Q Are bacterial throat infections serious?

 - Q For how long are bacterial throat infections contagious?